 Students are encouraged to attend the Statistics Graduate Lectures, Distinguished Speaker Seminars and Departmental seminars as appropriate and also to attend talks organised by some of the research groups that may be of particular interest.
-The upcoming events are advertised on the Department website on the News and Events sections.
+The upcoming events are advertised on the Department website on the News and Events sections and through a weekly events e-mail and the Department Bulletin.